ImSoToxicc/Flipper-zero/BadUSB/README.md

 # READ ME !
 # BADUSB Folder
-All of my scripts are created for discord webhooks.
+Most of my scripts are using for discord webhooks.

 # Heres a tutorial to help you creating a discord wekhook.
 1 - Create a private discord server.<br>